2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 Gas Tank Skid Plate from CBI Off-Road Fabrication for 2nd & 3rd Gen Tacoma

-Another crucial and vulnerable component of the undercarriage, which leads me to my next point.
-Can anyone explain why most Tacoma trims don’t come with a skid plate?
-Certain ones do, but even so, the factory skid plate is plastic and doesn’t offer much protection.
-Not sure what Toyota was thinking there.
+Can anyone explain why most Tacoma trims don’t come with any protection here?
+Certain ones do, but even so, the factory version is plastic and doesn’t offer much of anything.
+Not sure what Toyota was thinking there…

-Varying with manufacturers, most gas tank skids will have a wrap-around edge design to help protect all corners of the gas tank from any sort of potential harm.
-Some mount strictly to the gank tank strap bolts, while others utilize frame mounting points or a combination of both.
+Varying with manufacturers, most options will have a wrap-around edge design to help protect all corners of the tank from harm.
+Some mount strictly to the gas tank strap bolts, while others utilize frame mounting points or a combination of both.

 Skid PlateMaterialSteel (LBS)Aluminum (LBS)